MikeRogers0/MikeRogersIO/src/_posts/2016-05-19-improving-rails-enums-using-i18n.md

 ---
 layout: post
 title: Improving Rails Enums using i18n
-categories:
- – blog
-published: true
-meta:
 description: A helper method I wrote to make Enum in Rails more user presentable using i18n.
-  index: true
 ---

 As of Rails 4.1, you can use [Enums](http://api.rubyonrails.org/v4.1/classes/ActiveRecord/Enum.html) to sensibly store a set of fixed constants against a field.
 These are handy as upon declaring your enum attributes, Rails will define a bunch of methods and scopes that follow Ruby's naming conventions.